pdeligia/nekara-artifact/README.md

   (see Table VII in page 10).

-**Note:** The following 3 experiments from the paper were not included because they require (1) proprietary Microsoft-internal systems in the case of the CSCS and ECSS, and (2) an earlier internal branch of [Verona](https://github.com/microsoft/verona) (i.e. Zevio in the anonymized version of the paper) that has not been open-sourced yet.
+**Note:** The following 3 experiments from the paper were not included because they require (1) proprietary Microsoft-internal systems in the case of the CSCS and ECSS, and (2) an earlier branch of [Verona](https://github.com/microsoft/verona) (i.e. Zevio in the anonymized version of the paper) that is internal and has not been open-sourced yet.

 **Optional:** [Nekara](https://github.com/microsoft/coyote-scheduler), which is open sourced under the name `coyote-scheduler`, can be used stand-alone outside the scope of this artifact.
 To do so,